how to build a low-code MVP

 • Customer lifetime.
 The average time users spend with your app.

 • Churn rate.
-The figure that represents the percentage of users who stopped using your product.
+The percentage of users who stopped using your product.

 6. Collect and incorporate feedback

+Feedback tells you much more about the usefulness of your product.
 You should establish and maintain a feedback loop with your audience throughout the development.
-Doing so will help you understand how your product resonates with the users, what its most valuable features are, and what functionality is missing.
+It will help you understand how your product resonates with the users, what its most valuable features are, and what functionality is missing.

 Limitations of low-code and no-code MVP development